-Conference attendance is optional, but encouraged.
+Conference attendance is optional but encouraged.
 The residency program reimburses residents for at least 50% of registration costs, but the program is unable to reimburse residents for airfare (mileage reimbursement for driving is available).
-Hotel reimbursement is oftentimes granted, but this is not guaranteed like registration costs.
+Partial hotel reimbursement is often available as well, but not guaranteed.
 Conference attendance requirements may be tailored to fit the resident’s projects and interests.

 Qualifications for Acceptance

-All applicants must fulfill the following criteria in order to qualify for acceptance into our PGY2 Critical Care Pharmacy Residency Program:
+All applicants must fulfill the following criteria to qualify for acceptance into our PGY2 Critical Care Pharmacy Residency Program:

-- Completion of a Doctor of Pharmacy (PharmD) degree from an ACPE-accredited school of pharmacy
+- PharmD degree from an ACPE-accredited school of pharmacy

 - Completion of an ASHP-accredited PGY1 pharmacy residency program or one in the ASHP accreditation process (i.e. – Candidate Status)